BeccaMorse/dice_roller/README.md

 Remove die button removes one.
 Input for number of faces via text box (default is 6) Each die has an individual roll button

+User can choose dice with 1-100 sides.

+Functions as a 'web app.'